 Financing made easier

-Our relationship with The Bancorp Bank makes it easier for franchise owners to scale more quickly.
-Fantastic Sams and The Bancorp have formed a strategic alliance that provides start-up funding for franchisees entering the Fantastic Sams system, as well as expansion and remodel funding for existing franchisees to expand their businesses.
+The Fantastic Sams Strategic Bank program makes it easier for franchise owners to scale more quickly.
+Fantastic Sams has formed a strategic alliance with The Bancorp Bank and Radius Bank that provides start-up funding for franchisees entering the Fantastic Sams system, as well as expansion and remodeling funding for existing franchisees.

 The Bancorp’s franchise lending program is a unique approach to franchisee lending.
 The collaborative effort between The Bancorp and Fantastic Sams was specifically created to expedite startup and expansion projects for new and existing franchisees who meet predetermined qualifications.
 The Bancorp program is limited to franchise systems with measured performance and experience within their operations.